wgurecky/CORRLA_RS/readme.md

 About
 ================

-Correlation and Random Linear Algebra methods in Rust
+CORRLA-RS is a package for correlation, regression and random linear algebra methods in Rust.

 Methods
 ---